rwth-i6/rasr/doc/common_config.rst

 Mixture Set
 ^^^^^^^^^^^

+Common
+""""""

 | ``feature-scorer-type`` (enum): There are several feature scorers available, depending on the used RWTH ASR version.
-Default is the ``SIMD-diagonal-maximum`` feature scorer, which uses a maximum approximation and a diagonal covariance matrix to calculate the scores.
-Additionally, the Single Instruction Multiple Data (SIMD) technique is used to achieve data level parallelism and thus improve the computing performance.
+Default is the ``SIMD-diagonal-maximum`` feature scorer, which is used for GMMs.
+For more details see below.
 | ``file`` (string): The location of the acoustic model is given with this parameter.
 See also :ref:`Mixture File`
 | ``scale`` (float): The acoustic model scale is set with this parameter.
 It is usually set to ``1``.
+| ``normalize-mixture-weights`` (bool): normalize mixture weights after split, not required in the Viterbi approximation (default False)

+GMM
+"""

+The default feature-scorer for GMM setups is ``SIMD-diagonal-maximum`` which uses a maximum approximation and a diagonal covariance matrix to calculate the scores.
+Additionally, the Single Instruction Multiple Data (SIMD) technique is used to achieve data level parallelism and thus improve the computing performance.

+The additional parameters for this feature-scorer are:

 | ``covariance-tying`` (enum): Type of covariance matrix is used, it can be "pooled-covariance" (default) or "mixture-specific-covariance".
 | ``minimum-variance`` (float): Floor variance value (it can be necessary if the number of mixture is very high).
 | ``reduced-mixture-set-dimension`` (int): Clip the mean and variance vectors to the given dimension.